The O'Reilly Factor

 The O'Reilly Factor (originally titled The O'Reilly Report and also known as The Factor) is an American cable television news and talk show.
 The O'Reilly Factor first aired in the United States on Fox News Channel on October 7, 1996, the same day the network launched.
 It was hosted by independent commentator Bill O'Reilly, who discussed current events and controversial political issues with guests.
-The final episode aired on April 21, 2017, after O'Reilly was fired from the network.
+The final episode aired on April 21, 2017.

 Format

 The O'Reilly Factor was generally pre-recorded, though on occasion it aired live if breaking news or special events were being covered (e.g., presidential addresses that occurred during prime-time and debate coverage).
 It was usually taped between 5:00 p.m. and 7:00 p.m.
 Eastern Time and aired weekdays at 8:00 p.m. and 11:00 p.m.
-The show was recorded "live to tape", meaning that the recording broke for commercials as if the show was actually on the air while being recorded.
+The show was recorded "live to tape,” meaning that the recording broke for commercials as if the show was actually on the air while being recorded.
 Some guests were interviewed before the "live to tape" period and were slotted in the program as appropriate.
 He began every show with the catch phrase from September 2004 to April 11, 2017, "Caution!
 You are about to enter the No Spin Zone.
-The Factor begins right now!" followed by the theme song, and then saying "Hi, I'm Bill O'Reilly, thanks for watching us tonight," introducing the topic of the first segment, followed by "and that is the subject of this evening's Talking Points Memo", a monologue which was often followed with an interview on the same topic.
+The Factor begins right now!" followed by the theme song, and then saying "Hi, I'm Bill O'Reilly, thanks for watching us tonight," introducing the topic of the first segment, followed by "and that is the subject of this evening's Talking Points Memo,” a monologue which was often followed with an interview on the same topic.

 O'Reilly and his producers discussed potential topics twice a week.
 Guest hosts included: Eric Bolling, Monica Crowley, Greg Gutfeld, E. D. Hill, Laura Ingraham, John Kasich, Michelle Malkin, Tony Snow, and Juan Williams.